Exonaut/TeamBlobfish/index.md

 ![InHouse](https://raw.githubusercontent.com/Exonaut/TeamBlobfish/gh-pages/inhouse_order.png)

-Ofcourse it is also possible that a customer can reserve a seat in our restaurant and even add an order right away.
+Of course it is also possible that a customer can reserve a seat in our restaurant and even add an order right away.

 ### Integrated With Amazon Alexa